 Today's Bible Reading: Romans 9

-I am speaking the truth in Christ--I am not lying; my conscience bears me witness in the Holy Spirit, that I have great sorrow and unceasing anguish in my heart.
+I am speaking the truth in Christ -- I am not lying; my conscience bears me witness in the Holy Spirit, that I have great sorrow and unceasing anguish in my heart.
 I could wish that I myself were accursed and cut off from Christ for the sake of my brothers, my kinsmen according to the flesh.
 They are Israelites, and to them belong the adoption, the glory, the covenants, the giving of the law, the worship, and the promises.
 To them belong the patriarchs, and from their race, according to the flesh, is the Christ who is God over all, blessed forever.
 Amen.
 But it is not as though the word of God has failed.
 For not all who are descended from Israel belong to Israel, and not all are children of Abraham because they are his offspring, but "Through Isaac shall your offspring be named."
 This means that it is not the children of the flesh who are the children of God, but the children of the promise are counted as offspring.
 (Romans 9:1-8 ESV)

 Reflecting and Thinking

 Some outlines of Romans suggest that the topic changes in Romans 9-11, but this section can also understood as an amplification of Paul's treatise on salvation and righteousness (Chapters 1-8).
 Paul expands his explanation of how God's righteousness will be applied to Israel (3:25-26), demonstrating the justice of God's dealings with Israel.

 God has rejected Israel, and rightly so.
 God made a sovereign choice when he selected Israel (9:1-5).
 God treated Israel as his children, based on his promise to Abraham and his eternal purpose (vv.
-6-13).
-The question of God's foreknowledge or predestination is not only a New Testament concern--here the question is raised concerning Pharaoh (vv.
+6-13), not because of anything they had done.
+The question of God's foreknowledge or predestination is not only a New Testament concern -- here the question is raised concerning Pharaoh (vv.
 14-18) and is eventually extended to Israel.
 Was God unjust to elect Jacob over Esau?
 Has God failed Israel?